 Sawhney, S. (2006).
 Local and Global Concerns in the Profession of Teaching.
 Paper presented at the National Seminar on Teacher Education: A Futuristic View, Amity Institute of Education, New Delhi.

-Midterm Review of KalaMytrah Project, sponsored by Mytrah, Principal Investigator, 2018.
+Midterm Review of KalaMytrah Project, sponsored by UNICEF and Mytrah, Principal Investigator, 2018.

 Schools for Children with Disabilities in Hyderabad: Identifying and understanding the inclusionary practices.
 Commissioned by Nayi Disha, Principal Investigator, 2014.

 Introduction to Social Science and Education Research (Core course, MPhil Education)

 Education of Children with Special needs (Elective course, M.A.
 Education)

 Introduction to Educational Research (Core course, M.A.
 Education)

 Management and Administration in Education (Elective course, M.A.
 Education)